0mjs/blog/content/from-pixels-to-packets.md

 ## A Degradation of the Tangible

-Venturing deeper, first with vanilla Node.js, Express.js, and onto frameworks like Feathers.js and Nest.js, then Python's FastAPI, and eventually Go, 1.22's `net/http` and to Fiber and Echo.
-All of this coupled with the dawning of infrastructure as a concept to me - and something I felt almost obligated to do and learn.
+Venturing deeper, first with vanilla Node.js, Express.js, and onto frameworks like Feathers.js and Nest.js, then Python's FastAPI, and eventually Go, 1.22's `net/http` (having used Gin, Echo, and Fiber).
+All of this coupled with the dawning of infrastructure as a concept to me as an engineer - and something I felt almost obligated to do and learn.
 Docker needs to be configured, servers need to be hosted, and developers have to have some way of deploying new versions.
 I felt the tangibility fade.
 Debugging was no longer as simple as a quick page refresh and development no longer included whimsically altering the height of a delightfully over-engineered `TopNav.tsx` component.
 Instead it meant considering how systems interact, trawling logs, tracing request lifecycles, and following execution paths that quite often refused to show their faces.

 Moving off NoSQL/Document databases for development also helped to further understand important relational concepts.
 Schema design, normalisation, query optimisation, these ideas live in the mind long before they emerge in running code.
 You can't just slap a red border on an index in order to remain steadfast that it's working (though, that could well be handy).
 Delbert, note that down.